 1 facilities to support the agricultural industry in 2 meeting local, national, and international market 3 needs; 4 (8) Proposals to improve the gathering of data and the 5 timely presentation of information on market demands 6 and trends that can be used to plan future harvests 7 and production; and 8 (9) Strategies for federal and state legislative actions 9 that will promote the development and enhancement of 10 Hawaii's agricultural industries.
 11 (b) The corporation shall revise the Hawaii agribusiness 12 plan from time to time and shall incorporate the plan in its 13 annual re port to the governor and the legislature as provided in 14 section 1 63D-19. "] 15 13.
 By repealing section 163D-8.5.
 16 [" [\$ 163D-8.5 Approval of projects, plans, and programs.]
 17 All agric ultural projects, agricultural development plans, and 18 project f acility programs developed by the corporation must be 19 approved by the board of agriculture before implementation."]
 20 SECT ION 3.
-The governor shall review the amendments made 21 to chante r 163D.
-Hawaii Revised Statutes, by section 2 of this
+The governor shall review the amendments made 21 to chapte r 163D, Hawaii Revised Statutes, by section 2 of this

-1 Act and re eport to the legislature twenty days prior to the 2 convening of the regular session of 2008 on: 3 (1) The staffing, funding, and resources that are 4 necessary for the agribusiness development corporation 5 to carry out its mandate under chapter 163D, Hawaii 6 Revised Statutes, as amended by this Act; 7 (2) How much of that staffing, funding, and resourcing can 8 reasonably be accomplished through transfers within 9 the executive branch of government; and 10 (3) Whether there are any public lands that should be 11 withdrawn from or set aside to the agribusiness 12 development corporation to allow it to carry out its 13 mandate under chapter 163D, Hawaii Revised Statutes.
-14 SECT ION 4.
-Statutory material to be repealed is bracketed 15 and stric ken.
-New statutory material is underscored.
-16 SECT ION 5.
-This Act shall take effect upon its approval.
-17 INTRODUCED BY: Cabiaty by M7CO
+1 Act and r eport to the legislature no later than twenty days 2 prior to the convening of the regular session of 2008 on: 3 (1) The staffing, funding, and resources that are 4 necessary for the agribusiness development corporation 5 to carry out its mandate under chapter 163D, Hawaii 6 Revised Statutes, as amended by this Act; 7 (2) How much of that staffing, funding, and resources can 8 reasonably be provided through transfers within the 9 executive branch of government; and 10 (3) Whether there are any public lands that should be 11 withdrawn from or set aside to the agribusiness 12 development corporation to allow it to carry out its 13 mandate under chapter 163D, Hawaii Revised Statutes.
+14 SECT TION 4.
+There is appropriated out of the general 15 revenues of the State of Hawaii the sum of \$ or so much 16 thereof a s may be necessary for fiscal year 2007-2008 and the 17 same sum or so much thereof as may be necessary for fiscal year 18 2008-2009 for two FTE positions for the agribusiness development 19 corporati on as follows: 20 (1) One special assistant, and